Macrometacorp/docs/docs/search/queries/search-functions/in_range.md

 - `includeLow` (bool): If `true`, the value specified in `low` is included in the range.
 - `includeHigh` (bool): If `false`, the value specified in `high` is included in the range.

-The alphabetical order of characters is not taken into account by Search.
-Range queries in SEARCH operations against views do not follow the language rules as defined by a locale analyzer.
+The alphabetical order of characters is not taken into account by search.
+Range queries in `SEARCH` operations against views do not follow the language rules as defined by a locale analyzer.

 For example, this query returns documents with the attribute `value` between and including 3 to 5: